LadInTheLab/repairpbc/README.md

 - Non-contiguous protein segments (gaps in residue numbering)
 - Complex protein systems with multiple chains or domains

 The algorithm assumes atoms are sequentially ordered in a single polypeptide chain.
-Using it on multi-chain systems will produce incorrect results.
+Using it on multi-chain systems will either throw an error or produce incorrect results.

 ## Installation